Denver Car Accident Attorneys

 How Much is the Average Car Accident Claim Worth?

-- Economic Damages: past and future medical expenses, wage loss, and additional expenses related to physical impairment and disfigurement
+- Economic Damages: past and future medical expenses, wage loss, and additional costs related to physical impairment and disfigurement

 - Non-Economic Damages: pain, suffering, loss of enjoyment of life, inconvenience, physical impairment, and other similar losses

-Victims of Colorado car accidents can claim a host of damages after the crash when working with a Denver car accident attorney.
+Victims of Colorado car accidents can claim a host of damages after the crash when working with a Denver car accident lawyer.
 These damages can include any of the following:

 - Medical expenses (ambulance fees, medical tests, prescriptions, medical equipment, hospital bills, doctor visits, etc.)